squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 = Feature: SSL Peek and Splice =

- * '''Goal''': Make bumping decisions after the origin server name is known, especially when intercepting SSL.
+ * '''Goal''': Make bumping decisions after the origin server name is known, especially when transparently intercepting SSL.
 Avoid bumping non-SSL traffic.
  * '''Status''': completed.
  * '''Version''': 3.5
  * '''Developer''': AlexRousskov and Christos Tsantilas
 ## * '''More''': unofficial development [[https://code.launchpad.net/~measurement-factory/squid/peek-and-splice|branch]].

-= Motivation =
+= Introduction =

+TLS Peek and Splice is a term used for new modes of ssl-bump and was introduced in Squid version 3.5.

+Older versions of Squid used server-first and client-first ssl-bump modes which did not work well in all circumstances which Peek and Splice resolves.

 Many !SslBump deployments try to minimize potential damage by ''not'' bumping sites unless the local policy demands it.
 Without this feature, the decision is made based on very limited information: